 Music in the Classroom

 Kindergartners at Silver Oak participate in an interactive music learning experience through the sounds of drums and percussion.
-With funds provided by PTO, music teacher James Henry, visits our kindergartner classrooms 10 times a year.
-He is a San Francisco artist recognized among his peers in the music industry.
+Music teacher, James Henry, visits our kindergartner classrooms 10 times a year.
+He is a San Francisco artist, recognized among his peers in the music industry.
 He has composed TV & film scores, touring the world with Columbia recording artist Pablo Cruise, and collaborating with other great artists including Taj Mahal, Robben Ford, Sly Stone, Buddy Miles, Merle Saunders, Pete Escovedo and Tom Jones.

 Music During the School Day